rysan007/Adversarial-Multi-Agent-Debate/README.md

 * Baseline vs. Debate: The baseline metrics scaled exactly as expected, where the One-Shot Direct QA performed the worst, followed by a slight improvement for the self-consistency portion.
 The adversarial framework yielded a significant boost; there is a great improvement for the Debate, with an increase of about 10% accuracy.
 This demonstrates that for even a small 9B model, it was able to perform fairly well when given the structure to logically hash out arguments.
 * "Safe" Responding and False Bias: The data revealed a specific behavioral quirk regarding how smaller models handle uncertainty.
 There is notably a bias in a False answer, causing the majority of the correct guesses to be false.
 It appears that without much data on many of these obscure questions in these small models, it does not try to hallucinate answers, but instead tends to be "safe" with a false answer.
 * The "Devil's Advocate Penalty": While the debate format increased overall accuracy, it also introduced a unique vulnerability.
 Also, we observed a slight "Devil's Advocate Penalty."
 In the debate, one agent is forced to argue against the ground truth if they don't match it at first.
 If that agent hallucinated highly convincing, but fake, evidence, it occasionally successfully deceived the Judge model, neutralizing the gains of the debate protocol.
+* The high confidence along side a relatively high accuracy is a great depiction of this model's capability.
+* One of the greatest issues for this model is its tendency to ramble.
+It can often be so much that it overloads the token limit.
+With vigorous prompt handling, the models were able to be reined in.

 ### 3. Qualitative Analysis
 By analyzing the transcripts via the DebateViewer.jsx tool, several behavioral patterns emerged regarding theoretical predictions from Irving et al. (2018):